jramos-br/PlayGround/GenerateAssemblyInfo/Readme.md

 </Project>
 ```

-The `GenerateAssemblyInfo.AssemblyInfo.cs` file looks like the following.
+The `GenerateAssemblyInfo.AssemblyInfo.cs` file looks like the following:

 ```c#
 using System;